Department of Pediatrics

 The Department of Pediatrics has 21 subspecialty divisions: Adolescent Medicine, Behavioral and Developmental Pediatrics, Child Protection, Children's Heart Program (Pediatric Cardiology), Critical Care, Education, Emergency Medicine, Endocrinology, Gastroenterology and Hepatology, General Pediatrics, Growth and Nutrition, Hematology/Oncology, Hospitalist Medicine, Human Genetics, Immunology and Rheumatology, Infectious Disease and Tropical Pediatrics, Neonatology, Nephrology, Neurology, Pulmonology and Allergy, and Research.

-We have over 100 pediatric faculty members, with both continued growth (13 new faculty members in the last year) and impressive faculty commitment to our department (24 faculty members have been in our department for more than 20 years).
+We have over 100 pediatric faculty members, with both continued growth and impressive faculty commitment to our department (24 faculty members have been in our department for more than 20 years).

-We are responsible for 131 inpatient beds -- 100 at University Hospital (36 general inpatient, 14 intermediate care, 10 PICU, 30 NICU, and 10 NICU stepdown) and 31 at Mercy Medical Center, our community affiliate, as well as two full-term nursery practices.
+We are responsible for 142 inpatient beds -- 111 at University Hospital (40 general inpatient, 19 PICU, and 52 NICU) and 31 at Mercy Medical Center, our community affiliate, as well as two full-term nursery practices.
 There are approximately 4,500 admissions annually to pediatrics at UMMS and another 3,000 to pediatrics at Mercy.
 Ambulatory visits total approximately 75,000 annually -- 50,000 at University and 25,000 at Mercy.
 Our services range from primary care to highly specialized treatment programs that attract patients from the entire mid-Atlantic region.

 Our Mercy Medical Center operation, staffed by full-time faculty, is an integral part of our program.
 It affords residents opportunities which complement the University Hospital experience.
 The Community Practice Program allows our residents to develop a longitudinal one-on-one relationship with a community pediatrician.
 They gain insight into the role that the practicing pediatrician plays in the community, with families, and in child advocacy.